kritiksoman/Aerial-Segmentation/README.md

 [2] Scale variation: Ground resolution is already known.
 (5cm/px in this example)<br/>
 [3] No deformation in shape of object segmented.
 (Building images don't deform like the images of a cat)<br/>
 [4] Minimal Occulusion: Only trees cover certain rooftops.
 (Since we are interested in solar panel deployment, this doesn't matter)<br/>
+[5] Illumination variation: We use DEM for segmentation and NIR for detecting vegetation.
+Other than that, drone data is generally recorded in ideal environmental conditions.<br/>

 ## Reference
 Kritik Soman.
 2019.
 Rooftop Detection using Aerial Drone Imagery.
 In Proceedings of the ACM India Joint International Conference on Data Science and Management of Data ([CoDS-COMAD '19](http://cods-comad.in/2019/index.html)).
 ACM, New York, NY, USA, 281-284.  https://dlnext.acm.org/doi/abs/10.1145/3297001.3297041